colebenedicto/css-exercises/foundations/02-class-id-selectors/README.md

 - Do the odd numbered `p` elements share a class? yes
 - Do the even numbered `div` elements have unique IDs? yes, Although I figured it out only towards the end
 - Does the Number 3 element have multiple classes? yes, but I initially made it quite complicated by adding a class and ID instead of just 2 classes.

+#### What I learned
+- learned to create classes and IDs within HTML to use for CSS